axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    ``IPermission.TASK_RESET``.

    .. important::
-      Task state has to be one of following values: RESUMED, PARKED, READY_FOR_JOIN.
+      Task state has to be one of following values: RESUMED, PARKED, READY_FOR_JOIN, FAILED.

 -  DELETE TASK